hotguac/brewfermpy/README.md

-Note: This software is pre-Alpha!!!
-Not ready to test
+Note: This software is Alpha!!!

+This should, but hasn't been tested, to work with HDMI out on the rpi.
+I've developed against a touch-screen LCD with dimension 640x480.

 sudo pip3 install mariadb
 sudo pip3 install simple-pid